rtk-rnjn/Parrot/extra/tutorials/roadmaps/typescript/105-type-guards/103-truthiness.md

 # Truthiness

-Truthiness might not be a word you’ll find in the dictionary, but it’s very much something you’ll hear about in JavaScript.
+Truthiness might not be a word you'll find in the dictionary, but it's very much something you'll hear about in JavaScript.

 In JavaScript, we can use any expression in conditionals, `&&`s, `||`s, `if` statements, Boolean negations (`!`), and more.
-As an example, if statements don’t expect their condition to always have the type boolean.
+As an example, if statements don't expect their condition to always have the type boolean.

 ```typescript
 function getUsersOnlineMessage(numUsersOnline: number) {